magento/devdocs/guides/v2.3/graphql/tutorials/checkout/index.md

 The **10-step tutorial** generally takes **30 minutes**.

-Checkout process in GraphQl consists of the 10 steps.
-Some of them may be optional.
+The checkout process in GraphQl consists of the 10 steps.
+Magento GraphQL is designed to run queries and perform actions on behalf of a customer.
+Magento GraphQLsh does not perform backend tasks, such as manage invoices or shipments.

 [Create a customer]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-customer.html) (create customer, use a registered customer account or place order as guest)
 [Create an empty cart]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-shopping-cart.html)